Research Methodology & Findings

 Untested or insufficiently tested questions, priority ranked.

-1. Live execution gap for B65-A — highest priority.
+1. Live execution gap for all candidates — highest priority.
 Every validated strategy is still a backtest.
 One real fire teaches more than ten additional backtests.
-Execution plan: single contract, document fill vs modeled slippage, compare actual credit to backtest.
+Execution plan: single contract starting with B49-A (morning) and B28-D (afternoon) on strong-up days, document fill vs modeled slippage, compare actual credit to backtest.

 4. Peggy Bank %-OTM validation as standalone candidate — integrated into engine, not yet backtested independently.